Engagers: The Engagement

 The Scots nominated three Commissioners to negotiate with Charles; Lauderdale, Lanark and Loudoun.
 In December 1647, Charles agreed to impose Presbyterianism in England for three years and suppress the Independents, but his refusal to take the Covenant himself split the Scots.
 It was not until April 1648 the Engagers achieved a majority in the Scottish Parliament; Argyll's Kirk Party did not trust Charles, objected to an alliance with English and Scots Royalists, and denounced the Engagement as 'sinful.'

 Most of the Scottish army had been demobilised and efforts to recruit new regiments were undermined when many refused to serve, including their most experienced generals, Lord Leven and David Leslie.
 The inexperienced Duke of Hamilton was given command, with the Earl of Callendar as his subordinate.
 When deputy to Leven, Callendar's overestimation of his military abilities had led to constant conflict and this was repeated with Hamilton.
 His commander of infantry, William Baillie, had direct experience of the New Model Army and doubted their ability to defeat it.

 After dispersing Kirk Party dissidents at Mauchline Muir in June 1648, a poorly trained Engager army of 9,000 marched into England.
 The Second English Civil War was intended as a series of Royalist risings in England and Wales, with the Scots providing support.
 By the time Hamilton's army entered Lancashire in early August, the other revolts had been suppressed and Cromwell routed the Engagers at Preston on 19 August.
 Hamilton was taken prisoner and executed in March 1649.

 Aftermath

 Defeat at Preston led to the collapse of the Engager regime; the Kirk Party took control of Edinburgh and although repulsed at Stirling in September, a new civil war seemed imminent.
 However, with Cromwell's support, Argyll took control and expelled his Engager opponents, with English troops being withdrawn.

 The 1649 Act of Classes banned Engagers and Royalists from holding political or military office and established the Kirk Party as the government of Scotland.
 However, the execution of Charles in January 1649 was viewed by Covenanters as an offence against God; they proclaimed his son Charles II King of Scotland and Great Britain.
 In the 1650 Treaty of Breda, they agreed to restore Charles to the English throne; in return he accepted the Covenant.
-Defeats at Dunbar and Worcester resulted with Scotland being incorporated into the Commonwealth of England, Scotland and Ireland in 1654.
+Defeats by Cromwell at Dunbar and Worcester resulted in Scotland being incorporated into the Commonwealth of England, Scotland and Ireland in 1654.